ardev0927/ardev0927/README.md

 <p>
 <!-- <blockquote> -->

-✅ HIGH skilled, 🚀HIGH speed and 🌟HIGH motivated Web/Mobile developer with over 8 years of experience.
+✅ HIGH skilled, 🚀HIGH speed and 🌟HIGH motivated Flutter developer with over 4 years of experience.

 I’m industrious, hard-working, an excellent team worker and collaborator, and I can easily prioritize tasks to ensure my employer’s goals are always achieved.